kaifox/client-server-demo/README.md

 [Server-Sent events](https://en.wikipedia.org/wiki/Server-sent_events) seem to be very useful for many applications:
 * Works nicely out of the box.
 The browser shows some nice updates immediately.
 * Easy for variable number of endpoints
-* Seems to reconnect automatically (to be tested for java)
+* Seems to reconnect automatically in javascript (not in java!?)

 RestController method in spring would look somehow like this:
 ```java